dekuNukem/duckyPad/getting_started.md

 ## Writing your own scripts

 Chances are you want to customize your own profiles and scripts.
-So keep reading.
+So keep reading, and don't forget you can use existing examples as your starting point.

 ### Step 1: Preparing profiles